jo8937/embulk-input-bigquery_extract_files/README.md

 Google Cloud Bigquery's table or query result export.

+Maybe solution for very big data in bigquery.

 If you set  **table** config without **query** config, then just extract table to Google Cloud Storage.